Vaccine ingredients

-A vaccine dose contains many ingredients, very little of which is the active ingredient, the immunogen.
+A vaccine dose contains many ingredients (such as stabilizers, adjuvants, residual inactivating ingredients, residual cell culture materials, residual antibiotics and preservatives) very little of which is the active ingredient, the immunogen.
 A single dose may have merely nanograms of virus particles, or micrograms of bacterial polysaccharides.
 A vaccine injection, oral drops or nasal spray is mostly water.
 Other ingredients are added to boost the immune response, to ensure safety or help with storage, and a tiny amount of material is left-over from the manufacturing process.
 Very rarely, these materials can cause an allergic reaction in people who are very sensitive to them.

 Volume

 The volume of a vaccine dose is influenced by the route of administration.
 While some vaccines are given orally or nasally, most require an injection.
 Vaccines are not injected intravenously into the bloodstream.
 Most injections deposit a small dose into a muscle, but some are given superficially just under the skin surface or deeper beneath the skin.

 Fluenz Tetra, a live flu vaccine for children, is administered nasally with 0.1ml of liquid sprayed into each nostril.
 The live typhoid vaccine, Vivotif, and a live adenovirus vaccine, licensed only for military use, both come as hard gastro-resistant tablets.
 The Sabin oral live polio vaccine is taken as two 0.05ml drops of a bitter salty liquid that was historically added to sugar cubes when given to young children.
 Rotarix, a live rotavirus vaccine, has about 1.5ml of liquid containing 1g of sugar to make it taste better.
 The Dukoral cholera vaccine comes as a 3ml suspension along with 5.6g of effervescent granules, which are mixed and added to around 150ml water to make a sweet raspberry flavoured drink.

 At the other end of the volume scale, the smallpox vaccine is a minuscule 0.0025ml droplet that is picked up when a bifurcated needle is dipped into a vial containing around 100 doses.
 This needle is pricked 15 times into a small area of skin, just firmly enough to produce a drop of blood.
 A little larger is the BCG tuberculosis vaccine, which is 0.05ml for babies and children under 12, and 0.1ml for others.
 This tiny dose is inserted a couple of millimetres under the skin, producing a small blanched blister.
 Many vaccines for intramuscular injection have 0.5ml liquid, though a few have 1ml.

 Some vaccines come with the active ingredients already suspended in solution and the syringe pre-filled (e.g., Bexsero meningococcal Group B vaccine).
 Others are supplied as a vial of freeze-dried powder, which is reconstituted prior to administration using a dilutant from a separate vial or pre-filled syringe (e.g., MMR vaccine).
 Infanrix hexa, the 6-in-1 vaccine that protects against six diseases, uses a combination approach: the Hib vaccine in the powder and DTPa-HBV-IPV in suspension.
 Alternatively two separate vaccine solutions are mixed just before administration (ViATIM hepatitis A and typhoid vaccine).